 We are asking for stockholder approval of our named executive officers' compensation as described in this proxy.
 The vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the compensation policies and practices discussed in this proxy.
 Because the vote is advisory, it will not be binding on the Company or its Board of Directors.
 However, the Compensation Committee will take into account the outcome of the vote when considering future executive compensation arrangements.
-The compensation of our Chief Executive Officer, Jonathan Mullins, is included in the overall executive officer compensation which is the subject of this Proposal.
-Mr. Mullins was a member of the Board's Compensation Committee until December 4, 2012 although he does not participate in any discussion or approval of his own compensation.
-The vote of a majority of shares present in person by proxy and entitled to vote is required to approve this resolution.
+The compensation of our Chief Executive Officer, C. Todd Asbury, is included in the overall executive officer compensation which is the subject of this Proposal.
+Mr. Asbury attends the Board's Compensation Committee although he does not participate in any discussion or approval of his own compensation.
+A majority vote of the shares present in person or by proxy is required to approve this resolution.

-THE BOARD OF DIRECTORS RECOMMENDS THAT THE SHAREHOLDERS VOTE "FOR" APPROVAL OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.
+THE BOARD OF DIRECTORS RECOMMENDS THE SHAREHOLDERS VOTE "FOR" APPROVAL OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.